 The responsibility, commitment, permanence and a certain level of discomfort associated with it deters many millennials from getting married.

-We want the fun, flair and ‘show-shah’ of weddings, but not what comes after all the shabang has ended.
+We want the fun, flair, and ‘show-shah’ of weddings, but not what comes after all the shebang has ended.

 As a kid, rather even now, I have thought about getting married sometime in the future, with a big fat Punjabi wedding.

 But as I grow older, I drift farther and farther away from the idea of being embedded strongly into the institution of marriage.

 If the purpose is to find someone who you want to spend the rest of your life with, to have children with or even to not grow old alone, I guess marriage is not the end solution.
 All these things can be achieved without the social obligation of marriage.

 The idea of a wedding on the other hand is appealing for a majority of the population as it’s a celebration.
 Alcohol, music, partying and the thrill of being with your friends and family for days on end not thinking about the consequences is of course an attractive prospect.